 Koongo offers the order synchronization service for Amazon users.
 With that, you can manage all ordering details such as the confirmation, shipping, tracking and cancellation straight in your e-commerce platform.

 In other words, Koongo imports your Amazon marketplace orders automatically into your store.
 And syncs your inventory.
 You can process Amazon orders just like your regular orders.

 You can import your marketplace orders into your information system or sent them to your logistics partners.
 Automatic order management reduces your workload and saves you time.

-Automatic order synchronization is available for some of the Koongo's supported e-commerce platforms like CCV Shop, Lightspeed, Magento, Magento 2, Shopify or WooCommerce.
+Automatic order synchronization is available for some of the e-commerce platforms that Koongo supports like, for instance, CCV Shop, BigCommerce, Lightspeed, Magento, Magento 2, Shopify, PrestaShop or WooCommerce.

-Additionally, selling on Amazon with Koongo is offering other advantages such as:
+Additionally, if you sell on Amazon with Koongo you can get other advantages such as:

-- Advanced filtering features: You can filter almost everything to export only what is needed.
+- Advanced filtering features: You can filter almost everything to export only what you need.
 From product attributes to specific keywords.
-With Koongo, all your attribute data can be used with advanced filtering purposes
+With Koongo, you can use all your attribute data with advanced filtering purposes

 - Category mapping features: You can map your existing categories with the ones provided by Amazon marketplace in a few clicks